 The Kanchanaburi War Cemetary – known locally as the Don-Rak cemetery – is located on the main road in the town of Kanchanaburi.

-The Emerald Buddha, which is actually made of jade, is thought to date back as far the fourteenth century and was said to have been kept in plaster casing in a Chiang Rai monument until it was uncovered when the monument was struck by lightning.
+The Emerald Buddha, which is actually made of jade, is thought to date back as far the 14th century and was said to have been kept in plaster casing in a Chiang Rai monument until it was uncovered when the monument was struck by lightning.
 It was discovered in 1464 and has since been the subject of many disputes and even wars.

 As with the Grand Palace generally, it can be beneficial to have a guide with you which you can book in advance.
 Note the strict dress code in the Grand Palace.